aroceu/lightkeeper/README.md

 4. Dashboard &gt; Deployer for Git (in the sidebar)
 5. Add Theme
 6. Use the URL for this very page as the URL for the Github repository.
-7. To update the theme after I have committed new updates, come back to this dashboard and click "Update Theme."
+7. To update the theme after new updates have been committed, come back to the Deployer for Git dashboard and click "Update Theme" under the respective theme.

  # Theme Setup

- The theme requires the site to be setup properly from the backend in order for things to appear properly.
+ The theme requires the site to be set up properly from the backend in order for things to appear properly.

  ## Menus